dheidelberger/broll-credit-copier/README.md

 ## History

+* 2.0.4 - Added support for Reuters Connect, rewrote Pond5 to accoomodate site redesign, added jquery and jquery.plainmodal to Git repository.
 * 2.0.3 - Improved how MediaExpress multishot clips are reported.
 User gets more information now about the package link and the clip index)
 * 2.0.2 - Reorganized and cleaned up folder structure a bit, fixed bug in Newsmarket
 * 2.0.1 - Fixed an issue with identifying filenames for Unifeed footage